SKILL.md

 Reference Syntax — &Name

-A field uses another schema as its type:
+A field uses another schema as its type when its value is &Name:

 Structural constraints (@, ?, [min,max], !) are defined locally at each usage.